How far can it fall? Hedge funds speak of 15 percent tumble for yuan

 "Chinese investors are voting with their feet.
 Money is moving out on an individual, corporate and institutional basis," said Mike Newton, Chief Investment Officer for Equities at another hedge fund, The Cambridge Strategy, in New York.

-"If they want to stabilise the currency the only way they can do it is to jack up rates or close the current account."
+"If they want to stabilize the currency the only way they can do it is to jack up rates or close the current account."

 COMPARISONS TO EUROPE